TL;DR — Why Most Grant Applications Get Rejected

 - Impact: What is the long-term, systemic change you are contributing to? (e.g., reduced unemployment, lower disease rates)

-- Define SMART Goals: Vague promises don’t win grants.
+- Define SMART Goals: Vague promises do not win grants.
 For each of your project’s objectives, define it in terms that are Specific, Measurable, Achievable, Relevant, and Time-bound.
+The SMART framework is referenced in virtually every grant writing resource from Council on Foundations to Chronicle of Philanthropy because it gives reviewers a concrete basis for evaluation.

 - Articulate Long-Term Impact: Show the reviewer that you are thinking beyond the grant period.
 Explain how your project will create a lasting, positive change in the community or field you serve.